Welcome to today's edition of the Rush 24-7 podcast.

 But it was so pathetic.

-I was it was it was embarrassingly pathetic.
+It was embarrassingly pathetic.

-I think people actually felt sorry for Hillary that she couldn't do a better impression than that.
+People actually felt sorry for Hillary that she couldn't do a better impression than that.

-I can't imagine there even being something, the Congressional White Caucus or the Congressional Caucasian Caucus.
+I can't imagine there even being something, the Congressional White Caucus, or the Congressional Caucasian Caucus.

 But give it 50 years.